-One solution that has become a popular choice in recent years being offered by some lending institutions is a bank statement loan.
-In this program, lenders look at the borrower’s bank statements over a certain period to determine if they can produce enough income to warrant approval of a loan.
-Like any loan, the lender wants to make sure the borrower can pay back the loan once it’s approved.
+There are ways, however, for self-employed workers to get mortgage loans.
+One solution that has become a popular choice in recent years offered by some lending institutions is a bank statement loan.
+In this program, lenders look at the borrower’s bank statements over a certain period to determine if they can produce enough income to warrant a loan approval.
+Like any loan, the lender wants to ensure that the borrower can pay back the loan once approved.
 As long as you can show you have a good track record of paying off debts and have maintained a steady income, you may qualify.
 There are usually specific minimum requirements, such as credit score, loan amount, debt-to-income ratio, and a continuous self-employment time frame, usually two years.
 If you are using personal bank statements, you have to have at least 25% ownership of the company, and if you are using company bank statements, you will need to own at least 50% of the company.

 In addition to bank statements, lenders may require other documents, including: